acherm/gptchess/README.md

 ## Update/Misc

  * new experiments based on `Monsieur Phi` suggestion/experiments (X/Twitter thread in french: https://twitter.com/MonsieurPhi/status/1781260337754366265), as a follow-up of his excellent video (in french again!) https://www.youtube.com/watch?v=6D1XIbkm4JE where I was interviewed.
 The basic idea is to study the impact of the prompt on the GPTs' playing skill, on the very specific position `1. e4 e5 2.
 Bc4 Nc6 3.
 Qh5`.
 I have to wrap-up, but the tldr is that the prompt has indeed a significant impact on the GPTs' playing skill (at least on this position!), and that we can identify intuitive patterns of prompt leading to either g6 or Nf6.
 See `gptchess/gpt-experiments-prompt-variations.py` and `analysis_prompt_variations.ipyng` and `prompt_variations_phi.csv`.
  * In parallel, Yosha Iglesias has made a fantastic video: https://www.youtube.com/watch?v=FBx95bdJzh8 further exploring prompt sensitivity and surprising skills of GPT as well as many interesting ideas worth replicating in the large.
-Fascinating! `analysis_yosha.ipynb` is one ongoing/modest attempt to study the impact of prompt on the GPTs' playing skill.
+Fascinating! `analysis_yosha.ipynb` is one ongoing/modest attempt to study the impact of prompt on the GPTs' playing skill (see also `games_yosha.tar.gz` and `games_db_yosha.csv`).
 Stay tuned for more experiments and analysis!